 IFRS 9 is part of the IASB's project to replace IAS 39.
 It addresses classification, measurement and impairment of financial assets as well as hedge accounting.
-IFRS 9 replaces the multiple classification and measurement models in IAS 39 with a single model that has only three classification categories: amortized cost, fair value through OCI and fair value through profit or loss.
+IFRS 9 replaced the multiple classification and measurement models in IAS 39 with a single model that has only three classification categories: amortized cost, fair value through OCI and fair value through profit or loss.
 It includes the guidance on accounting for and presentation of financial liabilities and de-recognition of financial instruments which was previously in IAS 39.
 Furthermore for non-derivative financial liabilities designated at fair value through profit or loss, it requires that the credit risk component of fair value gains and losses be separated and included in OCI rather than in the income statement.
-IFRS 9 also requires that credit losses expected at the balance sheet date (rather than only losses incurred in the year) on loans, debt securities and loan commitments not held at fair value through profit or loss be reflected in impairment allowances.
-The bank is yet to quantify the impact of this change although it is expected to lead to an increased impairment charge than recognized under IAS 39.
-Furthermore, the IASB has amended IFRS 9 to align hedge accounting more closely with an entity's risk management.
+IFRS 9 also requires that credit losses expected at the balance sheet Date (rather than only losses incurred in the year) on loans, debt securities and loan commitments not held at fair value through profit or loss be reflected in impairment allowances.
+The IASB has amended IFRS 9 to align hedge accounting more closely with an entity's risk management.
 The revised standard establishes a more principles-based approach to hedge accounting and addresses inconsistencies and weaknesses in the current model in IAS 39.
-The bank is yet to quantify the impact of these changes on its financial statements.
-The Bank is currently at the impact assessment phase of the IFRS 9 journey.
-The focus is on understanding the IFRS 9 financial and operational implications, with outcomes being key inputs to the design and implementation phases.
-Also, the phase will help the bank identify any gaps with the implementation of IFRS 9, especially in terms of the people, processes, technology and controls that will be necessary to drive an effective implementation.
-The Bank expects to enter the Design phase by Q1, 2017.
-This phase will involve obtaining information from current systems, adjusting the IT systems to capture the additional data requirements and determination of what constitutes a default and significant credit loss.
-By Q2 2017, will be ready for a parallel run of the IFRS 9 and IAS 39 standards.